kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 ### **Adding a Geography level**

-🧑‍🏫 Geography levels express the heirarchy between administrative boundaries.
+🧑‍🏫 Geography levels express the hierarchy between administrative boundaries.
 For example in South Africa we have the national boundary subdivided into provinces, which are in turn subdivided into districts, then municipalities.
 RIR uses these geography levels to provide a sense of the conditions in the region.

 👨‍🏫 Let’s start in  **Site Administration**.
 Scroll down to **Geometry Level Instances** and click **+Add**.
 Set the name and description to your instance.
 Go back to the main page of your instance.
 Below the **Program Interventions** panel are three icons; **Indicator Management**, **Geography Management**, and **Instance Management**.

 Click on the **Geography Management** icon.
-You will be redirected to the geography view map page and you will see that in the top right corner there is an **+uploader** button.
+You will be redirected to the geography view map page, and you will see that in the top right corner there is an **+uploader** button.
 Select this button and start filling in the form.
 The first thing you need to do is add the data for the geography level.
 Once the data is uploaded, you will be able to fill in the rest of the form.

-> 📒 **Note:** You can find all of the sample data used in this tutorial here: [Data](../assets/tutorial_data/Training_Data.zip "Data"), if You have not downloaded it previously.
+> 📒 **Note:** You can find all the sample data used in this tutorial here: [Data](../assets/tutorial_data/Training_Data.zip "Data"), if You have not downloaded it previously.

 For a province level, the code column is 'code', the name column is 'name' and the parent code column is 'pcode'.
 The country does not need parent, but we need the code for a country level.
 In here, the country is ZA (under 'adm0_pcode')